haidubogdan/netbeans-php-blade-plugin/README.md

 **completion**

-- slowness or process is stuck
+- lag, when changing between projects, or on idle after indexing has finished

 ### Why Netbeans 18+ requirement ?